wp-plugins/wp-auto-affiliate-links/readme.txt

 == Changelog ==

+= 4.1.0 =
+* More details added to api management page

 = 4.0.9 =
 * Additional check on exclude post adding.
 If there is already a post added with that id.